-- Sadhana's endorsement of South Asian Histories For All's "Don't Erase Caste" petition relating to the controversy over portrayals of Hinduism and Indian history in California state textbooks
+- Sadhana's endorsement of South Asian Histories For All's "Don't Erase Caste" petition regarding Califonia state textbooks

-- A piece by Sadhana board member Chris Fici, a PhD student at Union
+- "Race, Caste, Gandhi and King in the 21st Century" article by Sadhana board member Chris Fici, a PhD student at Union Theological Seminary

-- Sadhana Board Member and Co-Founder Aminta Kilawan's piece centered on Indo-Caribbean history.
+- Sadhana co-founder Aminta Kilawan's piece on caste in Indo-Caribbean history.